Emperor Wu of Song: Campaigns against Western Shu and Later Qin

 In 416, Liu Yu launched a major attack against Later Qin, in light of the recent death of the Later Qin emperor Yao Xing, entrusting the capital to his assistant Liu Muzhi, with his teenage heir apparent Liu Yifu being nominally in charge.
 In winter 416, the important city Luoyang fell to Liu Yu's general Tan Daoji (檀道濟).
 In light of Luoyang's fall, Liu Yu had Emperor An create him Duke of Song and bestow him the nine bestowments, showing his intentions to take the throne eventually, although he declined both honors at that point.

-In spring 417, Tan Daoji and another general, Shen Linzi (沈林子), engaged in a major campaign with Later Qin's most prominent general, Yao Shao (姚紹) the Duke of Lu, the uncle of the emperor Yao Hong.
+In spring 417, Tan Daoji and another general, Shen Linzi, engaged in a major campaign with Later Qin's most prominent general, Yao Shao (姚紹) the Duke of Lu, the uncle of the emperor Yao Hong.
 After a month of battles, Yao Shao was defeated, and he died in anger.
 With Yao Shao dead, the other Later Qin generals could not resist Jin forces.
-Liu Yu's fleet, commanded by Wang Zhen'e (王鎮惡, Wang Meng's grandson), advanced quickly, while Yao Hong tried to first destroy Liu Yu's flank forces, commanded by Shen Linzi's brother Shen Tianzi.
+Liu Yu's fleet, commanded by Wang Zhen'e (Wang Meng's grandson), advanced quickly, while Yao Hong tried to first destroy Liu Yu's flank forces, commanded by Shen Linzi's brother Shen Tianzi.
 Despite Yao Hong's large advantage in numbers, Shen Tianzi crushed him, forcing him to flee back to his capital Chang'an.
 Wang Zhen'e's fleet then arrived and defeated Later Qin's final resistance, entering Chang'an.
 Yao Hong surrendered, and Liu Yu had him delivered to Jiankang and executed, ending Later Qin.